mehmandarov/microprofile-iot/structure.md

+# Introduction

 So what is actually happening here?

-We are moving to a new office.
-When doing that, we of course want to be modern, so we dive into the world of Internet of Things.
+We are moving to a new office, and we of course want to be modern and cool while doing that.
+So, we decided to dive into the world of Internet of Things.

-In an office, we of course need lightning, so we have decided to introduce some lights.
+In an office, we would of course need lightning, so we thought that it might be a good starting point for introducing the IoT.
+However controlling the on and off switch via the Internet is a bit too simple, so we decided to take it one step further.

-And as we all know, people tend to be more tired at some times or in some situations than in others.
-For example, early in the morning, you are typically more tired, so then you need lights (and coffee...) to wake up.
+And as we all know, people tend to be more sleepy, or feeling less productive at some times of the day, or in some specific situations.
+For instance, early mornings is the time when you often feel a bit more sleepy.
+Fortunately, we can help with that by introducing special lighting (and coffee...) to make you feel a bit more awake!
-Or in the afternoon when you've been working many hours already, and it's getting dark outside, you might need more light.
+In the afternoons, when you've been working hard for many hours already and it's getting dark outside, you might need a bit more warm and bright light.
-Or if it's freezingly cold outside, it could be tempting with some warm, intense lights.
+Or just imagine if it is freezing cold outside, and you would love to have some warm, intense lighting while working hard on that deadline that is just a few days away.

-Hence, we have bought some light bulbs that can be controlled with bits and bytes.
-I guess many already know these, the Philips Hue bulbs.
-They can for instance be controlled via an app on your phone.
+Fear not!
+We have got your back, we have git some light bulbs that can be controlled with bits and bytes.
+Many of you might have already used these – it is the Philips Hue bulbs.
+These are the bulbs that can for instance be controlled via an app on your phone.

-But, as we are a company of geeks, we don't want to sit and control these manually every day.
-So we need a system to help us.
+However, as we are a company of geeks, we don't want to sit and control these manually every day.
+So we need a system to help us during the day.

-# Facade #
+# The Architecture

+#### Facade, or Anti-corruption layer
-But let's start from the beginning: controlling the light bulbs.
+Let's start from the beginning: controlling the light bulbs.
 Philips have made an SDK, available as jar files.

-#### Anti-corruption layer ####
 However, the API is a bit complicated and challenging to work with.
-It's also subject to change without us controlling it, so we decided to make a module wrapping the SDK.
-This gives us the ability to control which calls are made to the bulbs, and it also acts as an _anti-corruption layer_, preventing their code and their terms to leak into the rest of our system.
+It's also subject to change without us being able to control it.
+So we decided to create a module wrapping the SDK.
+This gives us the ability to control which calls are made to the bulbs, and it also acts as an _anti-corruption layer_, preventing the library's code and terms to leak into the our system.
 We're using the term _facade_ for this module.

 #### Maven ####
 Maven is the building system we are most familiar with, so we use it for the facade as well.
 The Hue SDK is not available in Maven central,